top of page

 Sheep Trail Tours

-A self-driving tour will be available in the Festival program for those interested in seeing local features and ranches throughout the weekend.
+A self-driving tour will be available in the Festival program for those interested in seeing local features and ranches throughout the weekend in the Bighorn Mountains.
+Listen to the recordings of sheep stories from the very herders that call these mountains home as you drive through, admiring the sheep grazing.

 Sustainable Sheep Grazing Workshop